oapicf/pinterest-sdk/clients/kotlin/generated/docs/BoardsApi.md

 val boardId : kotlin.String = boardId_example // kotlin.String | Unique identifier of a board.
 val bookmark : kotlin.String = bookmark_example // kotlin.String | Cursor used to fetch the next page of items
 val pageSize : kotlin.Int = 56 // kotlin.Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. val creativeTypes : kotlin.collections.List<kotlin.String> =  // kotlin.collections.List<kotlin.String> | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
-Please use COLLECTION instead.
-val adAccountId : kotlin.String = adAccountId_example // kotlin.String | Unique identifier of an ad account.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. val creativeTypes : kotlin.collections.List<CreativeType> =  // kotlin.collections.List<CreativeType> | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
+Please use COLLECTION instead. val adAccountId : kotlin.String = adAccountId_example // kotlin.String | Unique identifier of an ad account.
 val pinMetrics : kotlin.Boolean = true // kotlin.Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. try {
     val result : BoardsListPins200Response = apiInstance.boardsListPins(boardId, bookmark, pageSize, creativeTypes, adAccountId, pinMetrics)
     println(result)